bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: Add more contents to this figure-->

 ![Developmental sequence of *stg* mutants.
 **a**, Lateral 3D renderings of *stg* homozygotes.
-They show no cell divisions after gastrulation, but the early morphogenetic movements of gastrulation occur normally.
+Embryos show no cell divisions after gastrulation, but the early morphogenetic movements occur normally.
 Asterisks indicate mitotic domains in controls.
 The cephalic furrow forms without delays and exhibits a similar dynamics of invagination compared to wildtype embryos.
 The only noticeable difference is that the dorsal portion does not shift as posteriorly as in sibling controls, which could be due to the absence of mitotic domains in the head.
-The phenotype was highly consistent across 2 independent experiments in *stg* mutants (29 embryos).
 Scale bar = 50\ µm.
 **b**, Optical slice of profile views in *stg* homozygotes.
 The initiator cell behaviors are not perturbed and the morphology of the invagination is intact.
 In fact, because of the lack of cell divisions, the epithelium remains more uniform during gastrulation when compared to sibling controls or wildtype embryos.
-The phenotype was highly consistent in *stg* samples (1 experiment, 29 embryos).
 Scale bar = 20\ µm.
 ](figures/FigED4.jpg){#fig:live-details tag="Extended Data Fig. 4" width=100%}

 \newpage